First Line of Defense to Boost Your Immune System

 So What Is The Immune System?

-Immune system disorders occur when the response is excessive, lacking or inappropriately working against its own body tissue.
+Immune system disorders occur when the response is excessive, lacking, or inappropriately working against its own body tissue.

 Antioxidants prevent or delay acute damage to health by quenching the oxidative free radicals that can damage cellular components.
-It is widely accepted that chronic degenerative diseases such as autoimmune, cancer, and even aging, may be the result of cumulative oxidative damage to cellular components.
+It is widely accepted that chronic degenerative diseases such as autoimmune, cancer, and even aging, maybe the result of cumulative oxidative damage to cellular components.

 Vitamins and Minerals such as Vitamin A, Vitamin C, Vitamin D, Vitamin E, selenium, and zinc are known to specifically support the immune system by protecting and preventing cellular damage from free radicals.
-Though supplementing is a good idea and is often needed in our polluted and stress-filled world, consistently eating the proper nutritionally dense foods is always the best bet for a healthy immune system for the long run!
+Though supplementing is a good idea and is often needed in our polluted and stress-filled world, consistently eating the proper nutritionally dense foods is always the best bet for a healthy immune system in the long run!

 Foods to Feed Your Immune System